d99ss/ZipcodesWebscraping/README.md

 <p align="center">
   Be aware the structure can change over time.
+  At the time of this writing here is the current structure:
-  You have the parents' hyperlinks with the names of the neighborhoods and inside each hyperlink, there are the neighborhoods' streets or the children's.
+  You have the parents' hyperlinks with the names of the neighborhoods and Inside each hyperlink, there are the neighborhoods' streets or the children's.

     - Aclimação
         - CEP 01526-000 - Rua Bueno de Andrade ...